Ujenyhu/Ujenyhu/README.md

 ### About Me
 <blockquote>

-Whether it's creating web applications, designing robust APIs, or managing data, I enjoy the challenge of solving problems through code.
+Whether it's creating web applications, or designing dependable APIs, I enjoy the challenge of solving problems through code.

 I am an avid learner and very keen on using secured engineering principles to bring ideas to life! 💡

 When i am not coding or reading, any other fun thing i do is watch movies or sleep.😉

-In summary, I'm a passionate software engineer based in Abuja, Nigeria, who believes she is making a difference, one clean code at a time.
+In summary, I'm a driven software engineer specialized in backend development who believes she is making a difference, one clean code at a time.

 <!--Contact Address or Social media -->
 <details> <!-- start -->